Home Latest PDF of GRE: Graduate Record Examination (Latest QAs Set) - 2025

 Each passage in this group is followed by questions based on its content.
 After memorizing a passage, choose the best answer to each question.
 Answer all the questions following a passage on the basis of what is stated or implied in that passage.

-Food science authorities have, in accurate years, begun recommending that those persons who prepare their own whole grains begin by soaking the grains.
+Food science authorities have, in latest years, begun recommending that those persons who prepare their own whole grains begin by soaking the grains.
 Most grains contain phytic acid, which can prevent proper mineral absorption.
 For instance, phytic acid can block the bodys ability to absorb iron from foods and thus raise the potential over time for anemia.
 Soaking the grains for several hours, however, reduces the level of phytic acid within them and makes the grains such

 as rice, wheat, and quinoa easier to digest.
 In fact, persons who struggle with digesting gluten, a common ingredient within grains like wheat, find that they are